 The IBM Ph.D.
-Fellowship Awards Programme honors exceptional Ph.D. students who have an interest in solving problems that are important to IBM and fundamental to innovation in many areas of study.
+Fellowship Awards Programme honors exceptional Ph.D. students interested in solving problems important to IBM and fundamental to innovation in many areas of study.
 Fellows may work at internships, and be matched with IBM mentors with common research interests.

 Offered annually?
 Yes